 Trinity Church Boston (1877) at Copley Square

 Copley Square as a name place has an interesting story.
 John Singleton Copley (1738-1815) is one of the most notable Colonial-era painters.
 He was born to a tobacco trade family in Boston.
 His portrait painting earned him a fine income for colonial era Boston.
 He married well.
-Attention from the English art establishment encouraged him to come to England.
 Family issues created turmoil in Boston for the young artist.
 His father-in-law was the tea trading merchant for the central flash point event of the Boston Tea Party.
 His house was attacked by a mob searching for loyalists.
+Attention from the English art establishment encouraged him to go to England.
 Copley went to England as the Revolutionary War was sparking.
 His wife soon followed.
 He made his fame and living painting in Europe.
 His fame as a son of Boston led to the Copley names for Back Bay developments in the late 19th century.

 Boston Public Library (1895) and Old South Church (1873) at Copley Square.